Colorimetric analysis

-Colorimetric analysis is a method of determining the concentration of a chemical element or chemical compound in a solution with the aid of a color reagent.
-It is applicable to both organic compounds and inorganic compounds and may be used with or without an enzymatic stage.
+In physical and analytical chemistry, colorimetric analysis is a method of determining the concentration of colored compounds or ions in solution.
+It is applicable to organic compounds, inorganic compounds, and ions.
+Often, analysis is completed with the aid of a reagent that reacts with the analyte to produce a colored product.
+Sometimes an enzymatic stage is required.
 The method is widely used in medical laboratories and for industrial purposes, e.g. the analysis of water samples in connection with industrial water treatment.